PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_rpi_cm4_baseboard.md

 Since there is no DHCP server active in this configuration, the IP addresses have to be set manually:

-First, connect to the CM4 via SSH by connecting to the CM4's WiFi (or use a Wifi dongle).
+First, connect to the CM4 via SSH by connecting to the CM4's WiFi (or use a WiFi dongle).
-Once the ethernet cables are plugged in, the `eth0` network interface seems to switch from DOWN to UP.
+Once the Ethernet cables are plugged in, the `eth0` network interface seems to switch from DOWN to UP.

 You can check the status using: